Freenove/Freenove_ESP32_S3_Display/docs/source/fnk0104/codes/xiaozhi/AI_Voice_Assistant_Based_on_XiaoZhi_AI.rst

 .. image:: ../_static/imgs/AI_Voice_Assistant_Based_on_XiaoZhi_AI/AI51.png
     :align: center

-Then, it will invoke esptool to upload the files from the bin folder to the ESP32-S3.
+Then, it will invoke esptool to upload the files from the bin folder to the Freenove ESP32-S3 Display.

 .. image:: ../_static/imgs/AI_Voice_Assistant_Based_on_XiaoZhi_AI/AI52.png
     :align: center

-You will see the following messages display on ESP32-S3 board.
+You will see the following messages display on Freenove ESP32-S3 Display board.

 .. image:: ../_static/imgs/AI_Voice_Assistant_Based_on_XiaoZhi_AI/AI53.png
     :align: center